steffanjensen/TwitchPlays/README.md

 # TwitchPlays
-Jist another twitchplays bot, work with all emulators.
+Just another twitchplays bot, work with all emulators.